salesforce/apollo/README.md

 This requires a decent amount of resources, using two orders of magnitude more simulated clients in the tests, with longer serial transaction chains per transactioneer client.
 This runs fine on my Apple M1max, but this is a beefy machine.
 YMMV.

 ## Current Status
 Currently, the system is in devlopment.
 Fundamental identity and digest/signature/pubKey encodings has been integrated.
-Apollo is now using Aleph-BFT instead of Avalanche for consensus, in the form of the Ethereal module.
+Apollo is using Aleph-BFT for consensus, in the form of the Ethereal module.
 CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for it's linear log and transaction model.

-Simple Model stand in for multitenant shards is in place and being worked upon currently.
+Multitenant shards is in place and being worked upon currently.
 This integrates Stereotomy and Delphinius using CHOAM.
-An E2E test of the ReBAC Delphinius service is now being tested.
-Full integration of Nodes using Fireflies discovery is also tested and working.
+An E2E test of the ReBAC Delphinius service is in development being tested.
+Full integration of ProcessDomains using Fireflies discovery is in development.